-2-1 SIREN DURATION 30/60 SECONDS: It is possible to program the unit to sound for 30 or 60 seconds during the triggered sequence.
+2-2 SIREN DURATION 30/60 SECONDS: It is possible to program the unit to sound for 30 or 60 seconds during the triggered sequence.
 Some states have laws regulating how long a security system can sound.
-When using the Bitwriter®, the siren can be programmed to sound for any length of time from 1 second to 180 seconds.
+When using the TechSoft Programmer or BitwriterTM, the siren can be programmed to sound for any length of time from 1 second to 180 seconds.
+Use the right and left arrows or the plus (+) and minus (-) keys on your keyboard to change the siren duration in 1 second intervals.
+Holding down the key will rapidly increase or decrease the setting.
+The desired siren duration can also be directly entered by using the number keys on your computer's keyboard.

-- 2-2 NUISANCE PREVENTION® CIRCUITRY (NPC) ON/OFF: NPC stops repeated triggering of the same zone.
+2-3 NUISANCE PREVENTION CIRCUITRYTM (NPCTM) ON/OFF: NPCTM stops repeated triggering of the same zone.
 If one zone is triggered three times in one hour, that zone is bypassed for one hour, starting from the time of the third trigger.
 During that hour, if the system sees a trigger on that zone again, the system resets the one hour timer.
 If one hour passes and the zone has not triggered again, the zone is activated and can trigger the system again.
-NPC only monitors sensor inputs, and does not bypass the door trigger or the ignition trigger at any time.
-If NPC is turned off, the system will respond to repeated triggers on the sensor inputs and will do so indefinitely.
-Some states have laws regulating how many times a security system can trigger before it is considered a nuisance and the vehicle is towed away. - 2-3 PROGRESSIVE DOOR TRIGGER ON/OFF: The system responds to a door trigger input with a progressive response.
+NPC[TM] only monitors sensor inputs, and does not bypass the door trigger or the ignition trigger at any time.
+If NPC[TM] is turned off, the system will respond to repeated triggers on the sensor inputs and will do so indefinitely.
+Some states have laws regulating how many times a security system can trigger before it is considered a nuisance and the vehicle is towed away.

+- 2-4 PROGRESSIVE DOOR TRIGGER ON/OFF: The system responds to a door trigger input with a progressive response.
 When the door is opened with the system armed, the siren will chirp 10 times prior to the full triggered sequence.
 The door trigger is still treated as an instant trigger and closing the door quickly will not prevent full triggered sequence from occurring.
-If the progressive door trigger is programmed off, the full siren output will occur the moment the door is opened. - 2-4 VALET DISARM PULSE COUNT 1 TO 5 PULSES: The system can be programmed to count the number of presses of the valet switch before disarming the security system.
+If the progressive door trigger is programmed off, the full siren output will occur the moment the door is opened. - 2-5 VALET PULSE COUNT 1 TO 5 PULSES: The system can be programmed to count the number of presses of the valet switch before disarming the security system.
 The factory default setting is one pulse.
 The unit can also be set for two to five pulses.

-Ghost Switch option: For added security, the GRAY wire on the two-pin Valet/Program plug can be connected to any switch in the vehicle that provides a positive (+) momentary pulse.
+Ghost Switch option: For added security, the GRAY wire on the two-pin Valet®/Program plug can be connected to any switch in the vehicle that provides a positive (+) momentary pulse.